Regal Rexnord: History

 On 9 July 2013, Regal Beloit announced that its plant in Springfield, Missouri, would face a staged closing over the next 18 months, impacting 330 employees.

 On 5 June 2014, Regal Beloit announced that further closing of two plants in Kentucky, a staged closing over the next 18 months that is affecting over 200 employees.

 Regal Beloit acquired Power Transmission Solutions business (PTS) from Emerson Electric Co. for approximately $1.4 billion — $1.4 billion in cash plus $40 million of assumed liabilities, effective from Jan 30th, 2015.
 The business manufactures, sells and services bearings, couplings, gearing, drive components, and conveyor systems under brands including Browning, Jaure, Kop-Flex, McGill, Morse, Rollway, Sealmaster and System Plast.
 With annual revenues of approximately $600 million, PTS has over 3,000 employees around the world.
 PTS will become part of Regal's newly defined Power Transmission segment.

 In 2019, Regal Beloit America announced it would be closing its Durst Power Transmission plant in Shopiere, WI.
 The closure started on January 31, 2020, affected approximately 60 employees.

 In October 2021, Regal Beloit Corporation completed its merger with Rexnord Corporation, creating Regal Rexnord Corporation.

 In November 2021, Regal Rexnord closes on $297M acquisition of Arrowhead Systems LLC, which has Wisconsin operations in Randolph and Oshkosh.

-In October 2022, the company announced its intent to buy its rival Altra Industrial Motion for about $5 billion including debt.
+In March 2023, the company acquired its rival Altra Industrial Motion for about $5 billion including debt.

+In September 2023, the company sold its industrial electric motors and generators business of the Marathon, Cemp, and Rotor brands to rival WEG S.A. for $400M.